 The outside skirt requires its membrane to be trimmed before cooking.
 Both types of this Skirt Steak have a great amount of fat that maintains the moisture level for the steak.

-The steak is a perfect choice for making taste griddle dishes.
-Grill it in an extremely hot griddle until medium-rare to medium.
+The steak is a perfect choice for making tasty griddle dishes.
+Grill it fast in an extremely hot griddle until medium-rare to medium.
 Remember to cut it across the grain for excellent tenderness.

 18. Coulotte Steak

 Coulotte steak is a beef cut from the top and the bottom of the Sirloin Butt.
 This steak is also known as the Top Sirloin cap with a rich and tasty flavor.
-The steak is lean and boneless, which is perfect for a pan-seared recipe.
+It is lean and boneless, which is perfect for a pan-seared recipe.

 This steak is really versatile and perfect for grilling, which you can slice or keep the whole cut for BBQ.
 Finish the steak with a pinch of salt and amaze your family members.
 It is an affordable choice for a lovely meal.